Queen Mary's College, Basingstoke: QM Sports Centre

 QM Sports Centre is located on the main college campus and, although open to the general public, is widely used by the college both as a sports centre and for educational reasons, with all physical education taking place here.
 The centre's main facilities are a 630 m2 hall and a 23 m swimming pool.
 The centre itself also incorporates a fitness centre and viewing gallery and also makes use of the college's various football, rugby and artificial turfed pitches.

 Central Studio

 Central Studio is a professional theatre located on the college campus.
 While the college's various departments use the facilities of Central Studio, including the bar, theatre, dance studio and recording facilities the building itself is often used to host various professional productions and concerts.
 In 2009, Central Studio put on a production of 'The Laramie Project', a play about an American youth who was killed for his sexuality.
 Westboro Church planned to picket outside the college in protest, but were banned from the UK as a precaution against inciting hatred.

 In 1978 Peter Cushing was present at the official opening of Central studio where students presented a number of theatrical and musical performances.

+One of the short plays performed was called The British Education Game, written and performed by the Drama students.